luiswirth/bsc-thesis/src/matter/mesh.typ

 solutions to the Einstein field equation.

-=== Deriving the Metric from Coordinate Simplicies
+=== Deriving the Metric from Coordinate Simplices

-Our coordinate simplicies are an immersion of an abstract simplex and as such, we can compute the corresponding constant metric tensor on it.
+Our coordinate simplices are an immersion of an abstract simplex and as such, we can compute the corresponding constant metric tensor on it.
 We've seen that the local metric tensor is exactly the Gramian of the Jacobian of the immersion.
 The Jacobian of our affine-linear transformation, is the matrix $amat(E)$,